sks-666/sks/README.md

  - Accepting my code suggestions through GitHub's interface
  - Marking conversations as resolved as you address them
  - (Re-)requesting my review when you're ready for one

+<p>Thank you for being part of our community!
+Together, we can create a brighter future through knowledge and collaboration. 🌍✨</p>